 KOOL DECK REPAIRS

 Kool Deck is the textured coating on the decks around the pool and spa that helps reduce the surface temperature so that you can walk on it in your bare feet even in the summer.
 The Kool Deck at the north pool has 180 feet of cracks and several bald areas.
-It will be repaired, recoated, and sealed in during the pool closure the last week of November.
-The Kool Deck at the south pool is in much better condition.
-It will be sealed in January.
+It was repaired, recoated, and sealed during the pool closure.

-The ceramic tiles near the water line of both pools and both spas have become coated with thick calcium build up.
-The tiles will be cleaned during the pool closures.
+The ceramic tiles near the water line of both pools and both spas became coated with thick calcium build up.
+All the tiles were cleaned.
+Several tiles were replaced at the north pool.

 Over time solids suspended in the water accumulate.
 Solids (such as calcium) are introduced from the city water, chemical treatment, sunscreen and cosmetics.
 Filtration cannot remove all suspended solids.
 As water evaporates, it leaves most of the solids behind and the concentration builds up.
 When that happens more and more chemical treatment is required to keep the pools safe and clear, and calcium builds up on the tiles.

-The water will be drained and refilled in both pools and both spas during the scheduled closures.
+The water was drained and refilled in both pools and both spas.